 Summer Servers contacts area nonprofits to determine the number of volunteers needed at the organizations throughout the summer weeks.
 This collaboration provides opportunities for Summer School students to give back to the local community through time spent on activities like sorting food at the Greater Boston Food Bank, serving a hot meal at a soup kitchen, or helping to set up an arts and food festival.

-Students sign up for volunteer expeditions with Summer Servers at the Activities Fair, held on the Sunday of Opening Weekend.
+Students sign up for volunteer expeditions with Summer Servers at the Activities Fair on Opening Weekend.
 Trips are scheduled throughout the summer, mainly on Saturdays.

 Harvard Summer School students can contribute to the Harvard Summer Review, a literary journal published once a year.

 The Summer School hosts a number of readings from popular and local authors, including Harvard faculty, around Harvard Square.
 In the past there have been readings by Paul Harding, author of the novel Tinkers; Tom Perrotta, author of the novel Little Children; and Christina Thompson, author of Come on Shore and We Will Kill and Eat You All: A New Zealand Story.

 In addition to Harvard libraries and museums, the city of Boston, across the Charles River, has many cultural, historic, and scientific institutions to explore.
 Dance, music, and theater also flourish.
 The Boston Pops Orchestra gives free concerts each summer on the Esplanade along the Charles River, and there are a number of parks and trails in the city.